Hariom0/documentlm/README.md

 This is a [Dummy DocumentLm for Reference](https://www.figma.com/make/gAcdkAosfr9EhuUGpeCKWk/Web-App-with-Summary-Generator?fullscreen=1)
-## We'll try to recreate this minimal Ui and with out own ideas..
+## We'll try to recreate this minimal Ui and with our own ideas..
 ## Getting Started

 First, run the development server: